-BLS Releases August 2016 Consumer Price Index (Sept.
-2016)
+BLS Releases August Employment Situation (Sept.
+2018)

 The Bureau of Labor Statistics reported that nonfarm payroll employment increased by 201,000 in August.
 Downward revisions of 50,000 to the prior two months’ data brought the three-month average gain to 185,000.
 Job gains were concentrated in a small number of sectors: professional and business services, construction, health care, wholesale trade, transportation and warehousing, and mining.
 After increasing for 12 consecutive months, manufacturing employment fell by 3,000 in August.
 Weakness in manufacturing also shows up in the index of hours, which declined in August; as well as a weakening manufacturing diffusion index, which indicates the percent of employers intending to add workers.

 The unemployment rate remained at 3.9 percent, and the number of unemployed persons, at 6.2 million changed little.
 Among the major worker groups, the unemployment rates for adult men (3.5 percent), adult women (3.6 percent), teenagers (12.8 percent), Whites (3.4 percent), Blacks (6.3 percent), Asians (3.0 percent) and Hispanics (4.7 percent) showed little or no change in August.